September 11, 2018

 (Pakistan News & Features Services)

-The challenges to Imran Khan, the Prime Minister, are far too many.
-As he has been saying it repeatedly and publicly, he’s fast becoming sick of the problems coming to his knowledge during the presentations he has been taking from the various Ministries and departments after assuming office.
+The challenges to Imran Khan, the Prime Minister, may be far too many.
+As he has been quoted as admitting repeatedly and publicly that he has fast becoming sick of the problems coming to his knowledge during the presentations he has had from the various Ministries and departments after assuming office with full of promises.

-All eyes were then on the Prime Minister himself as he was to decide the successor to the outgoing PCB chief.
-Imran Khan, after being sworn in as the Prime Minister, also got the constitutional right to nominate the Chairman of the PCB.
+After being sworn in as the Prime Minister, he did get the constitutional right to nominate the Chairman of the PCB.

-He opted for Ehsan Mani, who has also been a former President of the International Cricket Council (ICC) besides having represented the country in the game’s governing body for a number of years.
+He settled for Ehsan Mani, who has also been a former President of the International Cricket Council (ICC) besides having represented the country in the game’s governing body for a number of years.

-Arif Abbasi looked the most suitable person to lead the revival of Pakistan cricket in the current scenario when a lot of additional qualities are required besides mere experience of handling the affairs of the game.
+Najam, a go-getter in the truest sense of the word, had looked as the most suitable person to lead the revival of Pakistan cricket in the current scenario when a lot of additional qualities are required besides mere experience of handling the affairs of the game.

-Having proven track record and possessing the contacts in the concerned international circles, Arif Abbasi would have stood a better chance of restoring the image of Pakistan cricket, which was severely dented during the last one decade in particular.
+Having proven track record and possessing the contacts in the concerned international circles, Najam would have stood much better chance of further improving the image of Pakistan cricket, which was severely dented during the tenure of Ijaz Butt in particular.

-The Pakistan cricket was facing a crisis those days but it went to the credit of Arif Abbasi, the then Honorary Secretary of the Board of Control for Cricket in Pakistan (BCCP), to have converted the problem into an opportunity and the rest is history.
+The Pakistan cricket was facing a crisis those days but it went to the credit of Arif the then Honorary Secretary of the Board of Control for Cricket in Pakistan (BCCP) to have converted the problem into an opportunity and the rest is history.

 0 comments